11 min read

 Career Track Key Roles Entry Pathway

-GRC (Governance, Risk & Compliance) GRC Analyst, Compliance Analyst, Risk Analyst, Security Auditor, IT Auditor IT Audit/Internal Audit → GRC Analyst → GRC Lead → GRC Manager
+GRC (Governance, Risk & Compliance) GRC Analyst, Compliance Analyst, Risk Analyst, Security Auditor IT Audit/Internal Audit → GRC Analyst → GRC Lead → GRC Manager

-Privacy & Data Protection Privacy Consultant, Data Protection Officer (DPO), Privacy Analyst, Privacy Program Manager Legal/Compliance → Privacy Analyst → DPO or Privacy Lead
+Privacy & Data Protection Privacy Consultant, Data Protection Officer (DPO), Privacy Analyst Legal/Compliance → Privacy Analyst → DPO or Privacy Lead

-Security Awareness & Human Risk Security Awareness Manager, Human Risk Analyst, Training Specialist, Phishing Simulation Specialist HR/L&D/Communications → Security Awareness Coordinator → Program Manager
+Security Awareness & Human Risk Security Awareness Manager, Human Risk Analyst, Training Specialist HR/L&D/Communications → Security Awareness Coordinator → Program Manager

-Security Project/Program Management Cybersecurity Project Manager, Security Program Manager, PMO Lead IT PM/General PM → Cybersecurity PM → Program Manager
+Security Project Management Cybersecurity Project Manager, Security Program Manager, PMO Lead IT PM/General PM → Cybersecurity PM → Program Manager

 Third-Party/Vendor Risk Vendor Risk Analyst, Third-Party Risk Manager, Supply Chain Security Analyst Procurement/Vendor Management → TPRM Analyst → TPRM Lead